vwdshka/python-class-tictac-toe/README.md

 <h1>Welcome!</h1>
 <h4>
   This repo is solely dedicated towards uploading our weekly exercises in class!

-  In order to access the source code, select a directory in your terminal and type in
+  In order to access the source code, select a directory in your terminal and type in:
 </h4>

 ```